A summary of the seven key Part L Building Regulations changes you need to know. Stay informed about energy-efficient building practices, carbon...

 - Create pre-defined workflows with activities aligned to Part L requirements and assign and notify trades.

 - Trades use the Sablono app to capture photos of their work and can attach the relevant documents and QAs to support this.

 - Trades then submit these for review once work has been completed.

 - Management immediately receive a notification that work has been completed and can approve or reject tasks based on the work meeting the requirements.
 This ensures all work is carried out to the required standards.

-- All photos are stored in Sablono and can be collated and exported in PDF format in moments to be easily shared with regulators.
+- All photos are stored in Sablono and can be collated and exported in a compliant PDF format that can be easily shared with stakeholders in moments.

 Sablono simplifies Part L compliance by providing:

 - Workflows with Built-In Part L Compliance.
 Trades are alerted to the requirements they need to work to, what evidence they need to capture and when they need to capture it.

 - Comprehensive Digital Audit Trail.
 Document photographic evidence throughout the build of the project.

 - Single Source of Truth.
 All compliance data is collected in real-time and stored in a single, connected system.